-Yoshizawa’s forms are patiently composed through a complex methodology involving ikat and various weaving techniques.
+Yoshizawa patiently composes her forms through a complex methodology involving ikat and various weaving techniques.
 Ikat is a resist technique where parts of yarn are tightly bound at random points and dyed.
-Once the dyed yarns have dried, they are lined up on the loom to form a pattern.
+Once the dyed yarns are dry, they are lined up on the loom to form a pattern.
 Yoshizawa finds this painstaking process soothing and meditative, these attributes seeping into the work itself.
 Although repetitive, unique patterns transpire as the fibres are woven, yielding a number of textural outcomes that cannot be replicated.
 Using a double weave structure, her three-dimensional pieces are elaborate and ethereal but robust in their construction, not unlike the silk of a spider web.
 The larger works have a looser weave, allowing more light to move between the empty spaces, thus creating a moiré effect where light rushes magnetically in all directions.
 The smaller works consist of a tighter weave where ripple-like patterns are prominent, and a greater sense of quietude inhabits the structure.

 Yoshizawa’s artistry continues the lineage of artists like Ruth Asawa and Anni Albers who worked with textile for its supple tactility.
 Although having existed for millennia, textiles have not always been considered ‘high’ art.
 Asawa’s dangling sinuous sculptures and Albers free-form repetitive structures were instrumental in elevating its status, and it wasn’t until 1949 that Albers became the first textile artist to present a solo exhibition at the Museum of Modern Art in New York.
 The divide between fine art and textile is a fiction and primarily a gendered issue.
 The perceived ‘feminine’ attributes are often what gives the medium its capacity to create abstract works unlike any other art form.